-Thrive offers the services of two qualified Therapists at no charge.
+Thrive offers the service of a qualified Therapist at no charge.

 If you require childcare while attending therapy, respite spots in our licensed child care centre may be available for children up to age 5.
 After booking your appointment, please call Jess at 204-779-5093 to inquire about childcare space.
 Our childcare facility is located in a difference site from the therapy office, on the main floor at 100-475 Sargent Ave.

 Therapy appointments can be made by calling the administration office at 204-772-9091.
 Therapy services are offered at 5-505 Sargent Ave.
 No-charge therapy is offered as part of our mandate to cultivate family life, empower individuals and grow community as an essential foundation to healthy living.

 The United Way of Winnipeg funds our therapy program.

 When human beings experience trauma or severe life stressors, it is not uncommon for them to feel as though their lives are unraveling.
 The role of the therapist is to explore avenues to healing.
 The work in therapy is to assist clients, who include children, adolescents, couples, adults and families, to find healthy perceptions of themselves and strengthen their relationships so they can know themselves as peaceful, complete, whole and safe.

 No single approach is the right one for every individual, and so a Marriage and Family Therapist is trained in a range of approaches including, but not limited to Attachment Focused Family Therapy, Experiential Therapy, Focussing, Group Therapy, Narrative Therapy, Satir Model, Emotion-Focused Therapy, etc. The most important and key part of my approach is that it is client led, meaning each person/couple/family will take the lead in deciding the path of their journey.
 Marriage and Family Therapists also are trained to understand the impact of systems, i.e. medical, social, family systems and can understand that these systems are to be considered when exploring avenues for health and well being.